 Risk impact category Risk event description Consequence rating Likelihood rating Overall risk level score Council's risk appetite Risk treatment option and rationale for actions Financial If these current plans are changed there is a risk of additional design fees and delays that could lead to a breach of external funding conditions.
 There is also a financial risk if the detailed design stage is commenced before the development approval is received.
 This could lead to a variation on design fees if significant changes are required.
-Moderate Possible Medium Low TREAT: By approval of the current design for DA lodgement and for design resolution to occur based on the current design.
+Possible Medium Low TREAT: By approval of the current design for DA lodgement and for design resolution to occur based on the current design.
 Awareness of, and strict adherence to the planning framework has occurred during the design of this project.
 Along with multiple reviews by the Town's Design Review Panel.
-Environmental Not applicable.
-Medium Health and safety Not applicable.
-Low Infrastructure/ ICT systems/ utilities Not applicable.
-Medium Legislative compliance The development could require compliance with Local Government Act Section 3.59.
-Minor Rare Low Low TREAT: Compliance with LGA S3.59 will be a requirement of the project.
+Environmental Not applicable Medium Health and safety Not applicable Low Infrastructure/ ICT systems/ utilities Not applicable Medium Legislative compliance The development could require compliance with Local Government Act Section 3.59 Minor Rare Low Low TREAT: Compliance with LGA S3.59 will be a requirement of the project.
 The publishing, advertising and endorsement of a business plan is included in the project program.
-Reputation The publishing of development plans prior to the securing of project funds is a reputational risk due to the creation Moderate Possible Medium Low TREAT: This risk will be mitigated by stating the funding status of the project in the promotional material during of community the DA expectation on a advertising project that lacks period. funding clarity.
+Reputation The publishing of development plans prior to the securing of project funds is a Moderate Possible Medium Low TREAT: This risk will be mitigated by stating the funding status of the project in the reputational risk promotional due to the creation material during of community the DA expectation on a advertising project that lacks period. funding clarity.
 Treat risk by not This current design making significant will be publicised, changes to the DA therfore changes level design and made to the design maintaining after publication design direction. could be a reputational risk due to stakeholder and community expecting what is advertised to be what is built.
-Service Not applicable.
-Medium delivery impact budget impact.
-Cur Future Fund Reserve Other secured fund State Government Gederal Government West Coast Eagles - Western Australian This total of \$14.2 m the project following estimate of \$23.83 meters. ing sources for the project are: frant - \$4 million frant - \$4 million front
+Service Not applicable Medium delivery